 I wrote this open letter to residents of Montezuma county, Colorado, at the end of 2020 about my personal challenges of the previous year:

-The photography studio will be built around Wild Blue Bug Photography, a business that is now over a decade old and run by mother/daughter duo, Jodi Jahrling and Christine Dorcheus.
-The studio will offer affordable, local portrait specials, event photography with on-site printing, and commercial photography, from business headshots to products.
+The photography studio is built around Wild Blue Bug Photography, a business that is now nearly two decades old.
+The studio offers affordable, local portrait specials, event photography with on-site printing, and commercial photography, from business headshots to products.

 The hub of community activity is the Meeting and Makerspace.
 This modern space can host meetings and events for up to 40 people with various seating configurations and meeting technology.
 I help Makers coordinate their class space and create a custom environment to help fill classes, including help marketing their event online, offering online event sign-up and any advice to help their event be successful.
 To date, we have hosted over 300 events including community art shows, non-profit fundraisers (Montezuma Mutts Calendar and FOOD Art Show)), live music (including open mics, intimate concerts, and jams), classes (a wide range of creative workshops), and private events from baby showers to board meetings.

 We were recently awarded Best Art Gallery for the second year in a row from the local newspapers Readers Choice Awards and featured in a local article.